 Nursing RN recent graduate seeking to use earned skills and knowledge to assist your hospital in a nursing role.
 Proven to ably handle any medical emergency or situation, with the requisite skill set to perform under pressure.
 Excellent interpersonal skills, and a dedicated worker with a sense of purpose.
 Possess a BS in Nursing.

-This experienced nurse resume objective cuts to the chase:
+This experienced nurse resume objective gets to the point quickly:

 Experienced mental-health nurse with 15+ years of experience providing care in the community to patients of all ages with various psychiatric conditions.
 Aspire to fill the vacancy for a dedicated, caring mental-health nurse practitioner at Healthy Minds Clinic.
 Listed P/MH nurse with a Master’s in Community Mental Health Nursing and RN status.